Implement v-model in Vue.js

 </script>

-The setup script only defines one prop and one emit, modelValue
+The component’s setup script only has one prop and one emit.
+We can’t use v-model to directly connect the modelValue

-prop directly to the input element since prop bindings are not writable.
-Instead, the prop value has to be bound to the checked
+prop to the input element since prop bindings are not editable.
+Instead, we need to connect the modelValue

-The model value can naturally be used normally within the template for rendering.
+The model value can be used in the component’s template to display the current state.

-Now the component can be used from an application:
+Now the component can be used in an application:

 <script setup>